Capgemini/Apollo/docs/getting-started-guides/digitalocean.md

 ### Prerequisites

 1. You need an Digital Ocean account.
 Visit [https://cloud.digitalocean.com/registrations/new](https://cloud.digitalocean.com/registrations/new) to get started
-4. You need to have installed and configured Terraform (>= 0.5.0 recommended).
+4. You need to have installed and configured Terraform (>= 0.6.10 recommended).
 Visit [https://www.terraform.io/intro/getting-started/install.html](https://www.terraform.io/intro/getting-started/install.html) to get started.
-4. You need to have [Packer](https://www.packer.io) installed.
 5. You need to have [Python](https://www.python.org/) >= 2.7.5 installed along with [pip](https://pip.pypa.io/en/latest/installing.html).
 6. You will need to have created an SSH RSA key pair for accessing your Digitalocean droplets.
 Execute `ssh-keygen -t rsa` to create a key pair.